Hairy cell leukemia: Cause

 As with many cancers, the cause of HCL is unknown.
 Exposure to tobacco smoke, ionizing radiation, or industrial chemicals (with the possible exception of diesel) does not appear to increase the risk of developing it.
 Farming and gardening correlate with an increased risk of HCL development in some studies which does not necessarily imply causation.

 A 2011 study identified somatic BRAF V600E mutations in all 47 HCL patients studied, and no such mutations in the 193 peripheral B-cell lymphomas/leukemias other than HCL.

-The U.S. Institute of Medicine (IOM) found a correlation which permits an association between exposure to herbicides and later development of chronic B-cell leukemias and lymphomas in general.
+The U.S. Institute of Medicine (IOM) found a correlation that permits an association between exposure to herbicides and later development of chronic B-cell leukemias and lymphomas in general.
 The IOM report emphasizes that neither animal nor human studies indicate an association of herbicides with HCL specifically.
 However, the IOM extrapolated data from chronic lymphocytic leukemia and non-Hodgkin lymphoma to conclude that HCL and other rare B-cell neoplasms may share this risk factor.

 Human T-lymphotropic virus 2 (HTLV-2) has been isolated in a small number of patients with the variant form of HCL.
 In the 1980s, HTLV-2 was identified in a patient with a T-cell lymphoproliferative disease; this patient later developed HCL, but HTLV-2 was not found in the hairy cell clones.
 There is no evidence that HTLV-II causes any sort of hematological malignancy, including HCL.

-In a small population based study, there was an increased incidence of HCL in those who used or handled pesticides.
+In a small population-based study, the incidence of HCL was higher in those who used or handled pesticides.